It all started with a question: why don’t more kids play golf?

 in SCHOOLS and beyond

 Since 1997, we’ve grown quite a bit.
-We recognized our values extend beyond golf courses, so we launched two programs to meet youth where they spend time.
+We recognized our values extend beyond golf courses, so we launched two programs to meet kids where they spend time.
 In 2004, we started The First Tee National School Program, bringing the sport of golf and our core values to elementary gym classes across the US.
-Then, in 2012, we launched The First Tee DRIVE, an after-school program designed for young people participating in organizations like the Y and the Boys & Girls Clubs.
+Then, in 2012, we launched The First Tee DRIVE, an after-school program designed for kids participating in organizations like the Y and the Boys & Girls Clubs.

 Impact, Influence, and Inspire

-Over the past 20 years, The First Tee has grown to reach millions of young people.
+Over the past 20 years, The First Tee has grown to reach millions of kids and teens.
 Our program helps kids build character and confidence, developing the core values and life skills that stay with them on and off the golf course.